General disclosures and material topics

 VNL Schweiz, Verein Netzwerk Logistik e.V., Logistics Network Association

+a.
 The stakeholders of the Galenica Group include interest groups and organisations that directly or indirectly affect – or are affected by – the company’s values, actions and performance.
 Galenica maintains relationships with its direct stakeholders – customers, shareholders, suppliers, scientific institutions, current and potential employees, authorities, non-governmental organisations and others – that are characterised by transparency, honesty and mutual respect.
 Its customers include patients, pharmacies, drugstores, physicians, hospitals, care homes, health insurance funds and pharmaceutical companies.
 In order to measure customer satisfaction and potential for improvement, Galenica relies on internal performance indicators as well as the results of independent target group surveys.
-Based on the insights gained, Galenica wants to continuously improve the customer experience and offer customers added value through new measures and offerings.
+Based on the insights gained, Galenica wants to continuously improve the customer experience and offer customers added value with new measures and offerings.

 Our relations with our various suppliers are characterised by a continuous improvement process as part of quality management in all Service and Business Units.
 Quality, costs and prices, as well as potential innovations, are regularly discussed with suppliers and business partners.
 Such interactions create transparency and help to ensure that services are provided as smoothly as possible.